Formula 1000 for determining distance. Application of the “thousandth” formula in shooting practice. Visibility of objects at different distances

 According to the degree of visibility and apparent size of objects:

-When determining the range by the degree of visibility and the apparent size of the target, it is necessary to compare the apparent size of the target with the visible sizes of the given target imprinted in the memory at certain ranges.
+When determining the range by the degree of visibility and the apparent size of the target, it is necessary to compare the visible size of the target with the visible dimensions of this target imprinted in memory at certain ranges.

 ┌───────────────┐